vuApp360 Dashboards

 - Data can load in near real-time for up to 100,000 events per second (EPS).

-The third tab on the Service Overview Dashboard visualizes the API Transactions.
+The third tab on the Service Overview Dashboard visualizes the Transactions.

 On the top, you can select the API Transaction to be observed in the dashboard.
 By default, All will be selected.
 Whereas, if you are navigated to this tab, by clicking on a particular API Transaction, that particular API Transaction will be pre-applied.
 Additionally, you can also update filters for Application and Service if required.